MapsPeople/docs/src/cms/index.md

     * **Position Provider** - Settings for the position provider you use for your Solution.
     * **Webex** - Settings for your Cisco Webex Integration.

 In the CMS there are different levels of users, which has an effect on what you have access to.
-For example, an "Admin" level user has access to Solution-level settings, wherean an "Editor" primarily has access to create and edit Locations on the Map.
+For example, an "Admin" level user has access to Solution-level settings, whereas an "Editor" primarily has access to create and edit Locations on the Map.
 This documentation is written with an **Admin** user level in mind.

 * **Editor** - Editors can create new Locations, edit and delete existing Locations.
 * **Admin** - Administrators have editor rights and have access to further settings in the CMS